An easy marinade gives this Vietnamese lemongrass pork tons of flavor. A quick cook up on the grill and you have one delicious, flavorful main.

 - 1 lb boneless pork shoulder 450g, or use other boneless cut

-- 2 tbsp lemongrass minced (I used pre-prepared)
+- 2 tablespoon lemongrass minced (I used pre-prepared)

-- 2 tbsp shallot or onion finely diced (1 small shallot)
+- 2 tablespoon shallot or onion finely diced (1 small shallot)

 Caroline's Cooking says